-The NCI Dictionary of Cancer Terms features 7,790 terms related to cancer and medicine.
+The NCI Dictionary of Cancer Terms features 7,800 terms related

-Browse the dictionary by selecting a letter of the alphabet or by entering a cancer-related word or phrase in the search box.
+Browse the dictionary by selecting a letter of the alphabet or by entering a cancer-related

 A thin, flexible tube that is inserted into a vein in the upper arm and guided (threaded) into a large vein near the heart called the vena cava.
 It is used to give intravenous fluids, blood transfusions, and chemotherapy and other drugs, and for taking blood samples.
 It avoids the need for repeated needle sticks.
 It is a type of central venous access device.
 Also called PICC.